jurriaan/aico/README.md

 - `aico drop <files...>`: Removes one or more files from the context.
 - `aico tokens`: Shows a breakdown of token usage and estimated cost for the current context.
 - `aico ask "<instruction>"`: Have a conversation with the AI for planning and discussion.
-- `aico edit "<instruction>"`: Generate code modifications as a unified diff.
+- `aico gen | generate-patch "<instruction>"`: Generate code modifications as a unified diff.
 - `aico prompt "<instruction>"`: A power-user command for sending unformatted prompts.
 Primarily intended for scripting or addons (like `aico commit`).
-Prefer `ask` or `edit` for general use.
+Prefer `ask` or `gen` for general use.
 - `aico last [N]`: Shows the N-th to last response from the AI (defaults to 1).
   - `--recompute`: Re-applies the original instruction to the current file state.
 Useful for retrying a command after adding/changing context.
   - `--verbatim`: Prints the original, unprocessed response from the AI.